ralphcajipe/ralphcajipe/README.md

 I'm Ralph, and I'm a **Computer Scientist** focusing on applied **Machine Learning/AI**.
 My experience with technologies is listed in the **toolbox** below.

-I care deeply about writing codes for human-centered means, in the way humans will appreciate that computers can help humanity that is magical — or previously unrealistic for them.
+I care deeply about writing codes for human-centered means, in the way humans will appreciate that computers can help humanity that feels magical — or previously unrealistic for them.

 The bigger picture of my life is I've been active in tech organizations and communities.
 With a passion for startups and technology, I'm on a mission to build a version of Silicon Valley for the Philippines.
 Consider my work an intersection of Machine Learning Engineering & Software Engineering.